pmean/build-website/text/04/nnh.md

 > decline with placebo.
 The symptom score, developed by the American
 > Urological Association ranges between 0 and 35.
 >
-> I\'m not a urologist, but other than prostate volume, these changes
+> I'm not a urologist, but other than prostate volume, these changes
 > look small and of questionable clinical relevance.
 >
 > The authors did show an NNT of 49 and 26 for avoiding acute urinary